hulyak/a-to-z-coding-resources/README.md

 ## Contributing

 To contribute to the project, check out the [Contributing.md](https://github.com/hulyak/a-to-z-coding-resources/blob/main/CONTRIBUTING.md) file.
+If you are new to working with Github, follow [this guide](https://dev.to/hulyakarakaya/one-more-pr-for-hactoberfest-5gkp).

 ## Installation